King of the Goths: Migration period

 Filimer son of Gadaric ("about the fifth since Berig").

 A Gothic leader named Cniva is recorded for the Battle of Abritus of 250.

 Attila the Hun styled himself "Attila, Descendant of the Great Nimrod.
 Nurtured in Engaddi.
 By the grace of God, King of the Huns, the Goths, the Danes, and the Medes.
 The Dread of the World".

 Swedish title

-A papal letter from about 1100 is directed to two Swedish kings—Inge the Elder and Halsten or Håkan Röde (only the initials are given)—as Kings of the Visigoths, which has been interpreted as meaning that they only ruled over Westrogothia, and had lost control over the rest of the country.
+A papal letter from about 1100 is directed to two Swedish kings—Inge the Elder and Halsten or Håkan Röde (only the initials are given)—as Kings of the Visigoths, which has been interpreted as meaning that they only ruled over Västergötland, and had lost control over the rest of the country.